The Harvest is Plentiful

 Bek

 Spent time training with CCC and serving in a pastoral capacity.
-She has continued to lean into her pastoral and counselling gifts for the sake of the church and now works as a Christian Counsellor and continues to serve at CCC as a part of the Women’s Leadership Group.
+She has continued to lean into her pastoral and counselling gifts for the sake of the church and now works as a Christian Counsellor.

 Josh